 Making the Most of the AMD Chipset

-Anyone who's ever used a Hewlett Packard machine will be happy to know that their mini PCs can keep pace with their laptop and desktop PCs.
-It's also proof that if you need a mini PC on a budget, the use of AMD processors is a perfectly feasible choice.
+Anyone who's ever used a Hewlett Packard machine will be happy to know that their mini PCs can easily keep pace with their laptops and desktop PCs.
+They're also proof that if you need a mini PC on a budget, the use of AMD processors is a perfectly feasible option.
 Both a Ryzen 5 CPU and a Radeon GPU are included for some pretty respectable workplace performance and the capabilities to even run some less power efficient software.

 Best of all, this mini PC has an incredibly compact design.
-With a weight of less than two pounds and a maximum dimension of eight inches, it can easily be packed in your bag and hidden away from your desk.
-If you want an entry level mini PC that really bridges the gap between portability, price, and functionality, you could do worth than this mini PC.
+With a weight of less than six pounds and dimensions of only 1.33 x 6.88 x 6.96 inches, it can easily be packed in your bag and hidden away from your desk.
+If you want an entry-level mini PC that really bridges the gap between portability, price, and functionality, then this might be the model for you.

 Apple's Trademark Design, Just Smaller

-The specs of this mini PC are built with creatives in mind above all else.
-And while it's not the most easy mini PC to upgrade, that shouldn't be a big deal.
+The specs of this mini PC are put together with creatives in mind above all else.
+And while it's not the easiest mini PC to upgrade, that shouldn't be a big deal.
 The quality of the specs on display here should last most users for a good few years to come.
 This is a mini PC built with creatives in mind first and foremost, and it has specs built to match.

 Making the Most of What Chrome Offers

-With both focusing on the ability to provide quality performance with low pricing and portability in mind, Chromebooks and mini PCs seem like a match made in heaven.
+With the ability to provide quality performance with low pricing and portability in mind, Chromebooks and mini PCs seem like a match made in heaven.
 And if all of them were built like the ASUS Chromebox, they would be.
-The Celeron processor isn't the best we've ever seen, but it's very fair for the budget price range, and it's more than enough to handle most of the apps that can run on Chrome OS natively.
+The Intel i3 processor is very fair for the budget price range, and it's more than enough to handle most of the apps that can run on Chrome OS natively.

-And while this mini PC uses an integrated graphics card, it's still capable enough of playing video in 4K UHD resolution.
+And while this mini PC uses an integrated graphics card, it's still capable enough to play videos in 4K UHD resolution.
 And with the Chrome OS interface, you can set up some very precise configurations.
-Whether you're looking to expand on your video editing rig, create a media server for your home, or create a kid accessible way to get on the internet and watch videos, all the tools are here.
+Whether you're looking to expand on your video editing rig, create a media server for your home, or create a kid-accessible way to get on the internet and watch videos, all the tools are at your fingertips.

 For a lot of users, having a mini PC is all about getting the basic fundamentals of a PC without having to spend much money.
-The Guzila will fit that bill.
-Its lightweight specs means that it can maintain a tiny form factor, and it doesn't even need to use a fan, so you can count on it to run quietly and efficiently without the risk of overheating.
-But perhaps the best factor here is the fact that it retails for right around a hundred bucks.
+The CHUWI HeroBox will more fit that bill.
+It pairs capable specs into a small, lightweight, and portable package and does so for less than $200.

-And while the specs here are far from the best we've ever seen, Guzila has taken some smart steps to ensure that there's still room to grow without having to raise the price tag.
-The storage is a little light, but it's easy to expand upon it with a simple USB drive.
-It even comes with Windows Pro installed and ready to go.
+While the specs here are far from the best we've ever seen, CHUWI has taken some smart steps to ensure that there's still room to grow without having to raise the price tag.
+The base storage alone is pretty impressive at 256 GB but can also be expanded up to 2 TB.
+A plethora of handy ports and native 4K support help turn this handy little machine into a real bargain powerhouse.

 5. Acer Chromebox Mini PC